How to Write in a Café or Coffee Shop

 • General Café Ambiance and ‘Fit:’ It can be as literary or mythical as Simone de Beauvoir’s famous Café de Flore.
 Or, I once had a writing student who exclusively wrote in her neighborhood fast-food chain restaurant (hint: this chain has yellow arches).
 So if you’re starting out, prepare to do a little Goldilocks-styled café hopping until you find one that feels just right for you.

 • Respecting other customers: Some writers need white noise.
 Others can write to the backdrop of general café chatter.
 Still other café customers are there not to write, but to catch up with friends or make a phone call.
 So let’s respect each everyone’s space and experience.
-Whatever your reason for visiting, please don’t put your phone calls or virtual work meetings on speaker.
-I really don’t want to hear your Zoom meeting or partner spats or a recitation of your grocery list or your weekly check-in with Mum.
+Whatever your reason for visiting, I really don’t want to hear your Zoom meeting or partner spats or a recitation of your grocery list or your weekly check-in with Mum.
 And you wouldn’t want to hear mine.

 • Find Ways to Save Money: As we work other day jobs or side hustles, we need to justify all our expenditures.
 When it comes to café and coffee trips, that means balancing ambiance with value.
 Look for a place that offers frequent-buyer or loyalty discounts or freebies.
 Plus, before your birthday or the holidays comes around, drop some heavy hints about the gift cards you’d like most.